 https://www.nccn.org/guidelines/category_1

-Appropriate candidates for EMR are those with adenocarcinoma confined to the mucosa, <2 cm in diameter, low or moderate degree of differentiation, without evidence of ulcer, and with no lymphovascular involvement.[37]Bennett C, Wang Y, Pan T. Endoscopic mucosal resection for early gastric cancer.
+Patients who are medically fit with early-stage gastric adenocarcinoma confined to the mucosa, <2 cm in diameter, low or moderate degree of differentiation, without evidence of ulcer, and with no lymphovascular involvement can be effectively treated with either EMR or ESD.[50]Bennett C, Wang Y, Pan T. Endoscopic mucosal resection for early gastric cancer.
 Cochrane Database Syst Rev. 2009 Oct 7;(4):CD004276.

 http://www.ncbi.nlm.nih.gov/pubmed/19821324?tool=bestpractice.com